david-fong/gemel/doc/design/architecture/opt-app/1-flutter.md

 All these interfaces are part of the Flutter foundation library (which I presumably don't want in the server package), so I can't design my AST nodes with all the fields being `ValueNotifiers`.

-1. Express all the AST node fields as get/set pairs.
-Write some [code generation](https://www.raywenderlich.com/22180993-flutter-code-generation-getting-started) scripting for the clientside to generate parallel classes for the AST nodes where every field is instead a `ValueListenable` that hooks into the get/set pairs.
+1. Write some [code generation](https://www.raywenderlich.com/22180993-flutter-code-generation-getting-started) scripting for the clientside to generate parallel classes for the AST nodes where every field is instead a `ValueListenable` that hooks into the get/set pairs.

 1. Then, either:
     - subclass the originals and add them through